How To Make Traditional Peking Duck

 Once the duck is roasted and sufficiently rested, carefully slice the meat into thin, even slices.
 The slices should be tender and juicy, with a crispy skin.
 Arrange the sliced duck neatly on a serving plate.

-See also Vermicelli Recipes Chinese
+See also Leek Recipes Chinese

 Preparing pancakes